bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Widget settings for using shortcode in the sidebar.

 == Changelog ==

+= V3.91 - 03.06.2015 =
+* Update : We fixed error of a visual display of the settings page.
+* Bugfix : We fixed 'Send me a copy' email with the attachment.

 = V3.90 - 04.05.2015 =
 * Update : We updated all functionality for wordpress 4.2.1.